-"Whole Grain" - Luke 3:7-18 - Advent 3 - Dec 17/06
+"Seeds of Good News" - Luke 3:7-18 - Advent 3 - Dec 13/09

 OK - it's official.
-The last exam of the term has been written, the last outstanding paper has been submitted, our big congregational Christmas Dinner has been digested, and the Christmas Play - the Happy Prince - has been presented with great success.
+The taste of turkey from our congregational Christmas Dinner last night lingers, along with the echoing of the carols and other Christmas songs.
+Our decorations are complete, there is the promise of a white pre-Christmas even if it is likely to melt by Tuesday.
 We're definitely in the home stretch to Christmas!
 So how are your Christmas preparations coming along?
-Our lights are up, thanks to Elizabeth, and we have electricity to light them!
-With my schedule I'd be inclined just to hang a wreath on the door, some tinsel on a lampshade, and maybe a mistletoe in the kitchen door.
-I'm grateful to all who have decorated here.
+Our lights are up thanks to Elizabeth and they look good in these days of early darkness.
+Given my schedule I'd be inclined just to hang a wreath on the door, some tinsel on a lampshade, and maybe a mistletoe in the kitchen door.
+I give thanks to Elizabeth and to all who have decorated here for the festive cheer.

-I know the rest of the world is singing Christmas carols and bustling around shopping, but I'm only now getting into the swing of Christmas yet.
+I know the rest of the world has already long been singing Christmas carols and bustling around shopping, but I'm only just now getting into the swing of Christmas.
 If that seems a bit late to you, I guess there are a couple of reasons.
 One is simple busyness, but perhaps the main reason is that the world and the church are miles apart in how we treat Christmas.
 The world around us begins to build to a fever pitch right after U.S. Thanksgiving, when the stores hold their 'start-of-the-season' sales, television and print ads start to feature Santa's and tree decorations and music.
-While there are controversies happening in Ontario and in the Seattle Airport, still the demands of commercialism - namely a boycott last year - have even caused WalMart to have their staff return to using "Merry Christmas" and playing Christmas music from the overhead speakers.
-It is fascinating and somewhat discouraging to see how far we've come from a department store jingle that started in the 1920's.
+This year, given the sorry state of the global economy, seems a little more like "help-help-help" instead of "ho-ho-ho" as merchandisers are somewhat desperate to turn their books back into the black - while red may be a 'lucky' colour and a favourite at Christmas it is definitely not a favourite for bookkeepers and owners!

 The church on the other hand has a considerably different take on Christmas - well, most of (many of, some of?) the church has a different view of Christmas than society at large.
 The church for two thousand years now - well, it's a bit less actually, because it wasn't until we took over the Roman Saturnalia festival that the church really began to celebrate Christmas, so call it 1,600 years - but for a long, long time the church has spent December preparing to celebrate the birth of Jesus in Bethlehem.
 Preparing, not with evergreen Christmas trees, for that is a late addition from the dark and brooding forests of Northern Europe long before it was called Europe, but preparing by relating the stories leading up to Jesus' birth.
-Stories that centered around the strange prophet named John, known to us as John the Baptist, who himself preceded Jesus, and who prophetically announced the impending arrival of one who was God with the people.
+Stories that centered around the strange prophet named John, known to us as John the Baptist, who himself preceded Jesus, and who prophetically announced the impending arrival of one who was Immanuel - God with the people.
 Now there's a radical thought - that Christmas is about the birth of Christ, not trees and tinsel and little drums and fancy cards and stuff!